mattjiggins/Jiggins-Home/content/about.md

 ###Where I am.

 In 2007, after a decade in *"classic" IT management* with the Canadian equivalent of the Labour Party I decided to setup a web/technology consulting business focused on non-Profit and Higher Education.
 Since 2007 I have had a very successful freelance business.
-My primary client is <a href="http://www.cpd.utoronto.ca">Continuing Profession Development</a> at the University of Toronto.
+My primary client is <a href="http://www.cpd.utoronto.ca">Continuing Professional Development</a> at the University of Toronto.
 Working with a single large client has enabled me to help them deliver some really innovative solutions: WordPress network with over 89 sites; NodeJS API linked to their Event Management System; Functional, mobile-friendly websites.

 ###Where I want to be.